Evgenius2020/C-Programming-Labs/7.Calculator/README.md

 # in.txt:
 * 'expression' - string of '+', '-', '*', '/', braskets and integer numbers
 # out.txt:
-* 'syntax error'
+* 'syntax error' or
-of
-* 'division by zero'
+* 'division by zero' or
-of
 * 'execution result'

 # Examples